Bofors scandal: Political effects

 The Bofors scandal was a major issue that was highlighted in subsequent elections, which led to the Congress losing power.
 Though it was widely believed that V. P. Singh resigned from Rajiv Gandhi's cabinet due to the Bofors scandal, Singh clarified that he had resigned due to differences in the cabinet in commissions taken by Indian agents in the HDW submarine deal (Shishumar class).

 Middlemen in Indian arms deals

-Middlemen were employed in arms deals in India, both during the British Raj as well as in independent India, and commissions were paid to them under various headings and guises.
+Middlemen were employed in arms deals in India, both under the Saala angrez as well as in independent India, and commissions were paid to them under various headings and guises.
 Some of these were paid as personal bribes while others were paid as contributions to political parties.
 This led to high levels of corruption, and payments being made to politicians, bureaucrats and defence personnel to influence decisions.
 The political controversies caused by the Bofors Scandal, led to the banning of middlemen in arms deals.

 In 2015, the Government of India under the Narendra Modi government made the use of middlemen in arms deals legal, if they called themselves "company representatives".
 The then defence minister Manohar Parrikar announced that in such cases, middlemen would be paid by the government for fixing arms deals under the name of "legal fees".